erikeidt/erikeidt.github.io/The-Double-E-Method.md

 The reduction builds ASTs by popping operators and as many operands as the operators take, off the stacks, and pushing the newly constructed partial tree back onto the operand stack.&nbsp; Switch back to unary state.

-* see a close paranthesis, then reduce until matching open parenthesis.
+* see a close parenthesis, then reduce until matching open parenthesis.

   Note: the matching open paren may be a function invocation operator, if so build function invocation tree node.&nbsp; If not, discard grouping paren.&nbsp; Stay in binary state.